-- Allotments in the Residential Suburban, Residential Hills, Residential Large Lot Residential, Open Space Metropolitan Facilities (golf courses, Riccarton Racecourse and Wilding, Western, Kearneys and Christchurch Parks) Zones and the 50 dB Ldn Air Noise Contour or the Airport Noise and Low Density Residential Airport Influence Zones shall have a minimum dimension of 16m x 18m. - b.
+- Allotments in the Residential Suburban, Residential Hills, Residential Large Lot Residential, Open Space Metropolitan Facilities (golf courses, Riccarton Racecourse and Wilding, Western, Kearneys and Christchurch Parks) and the 50 dB Ldn Air Noise Contour or the Airport Noise Influence Area and Low Density Residential Airport Influence Zones shall have a minimum dimension of 16m x 18m. - b.
 Allotments in the Residential Suburban Density Transition and Open Space Metropolitan Facilities (Addington Racecourse and Rugby Park) Zones and within an Edge Housing Area Overlay identified in Appendix 13.14.6.1 within the Specific Purpose (Ōtākaro Avon River Corridor) Zone shall have a minimum dimension of 13m x 16m. - c.
 Allotments in the Residential Medium Density, and High Density Residential Zones shall either have a minimum dimension of 10m; or the application shall include a plan demonstrating that a permitted residential unit can be located on any new allotment that has a minimum dimension less than 10m, including in relation to recession planes, unit size, access and parking, outdoor living space, and floor level requirements.
-Within the Medium Density Residential Hills Precinct in the Medium Density Residential Zone Zone the allotment shall have a minimum dimension of 17m x 12m.
+Within the Medium Density Residential (Residential Hills Precinct in the Medium Density Residential Zone) Zone the allotment shall have a minimum dimension of 17m x 12m. - d.
+Allotments in any zone except the Residential New Neighbourhood Future Urban Zone shall meet the minimum net site area and other requirements specified at Tables 1 - 5 to this rule.